Darkness4/k3os/README.md

 # k3OS

+> [!NOTE]
+>
+> This project is too cool to be deprecated!
+It is using proper standard linux procedures and is super lightweight.
+> I will maintain it until my Raspberry Pi dies!

 k3OS is a Linux distribution designed to remove as much OS maintenance as possible in a Kubernetes cluster.
 It is specifically designed to only have what is needed to run [k3s](https://github.com/rancher/k3s).
 Additionally